Areas of Application

 Customer-Specific Design Jxxxx

-myonic offers customer-specific designs identified by J followed by a four-digit number.
+myonic offers customer-specific designs which are designated with a J and a four-digit number.

-Bearings with J designations can include the following additional features:
+Bearings with a J designation can include the following additional features:

 • Application-specific preload values